top of page

 Lightweight interior/exterior

 For those students using the Cessna 182 you will be using what is called a "straight tail".
 The early 182 models have a great reputation for being light on the controls and having excellent performance.
-Currently our 182 has 29" main tires and an oversized airglass fork with an 850 nose wheel.
-There are not many places this big tired 182 can't go!
-Anyone with time in a 172 will quickly be comfortable in 2335G, and if you learned in another type trainer aircraft you will pick it up quick as well.
+Currently our 182 has 850 x 10 main tires and an oversized airglass fork with an 850 x 6 nose wheel.
+There are not many places this big tired nose dragger can't go!
+Anyone with time in a 172 will quickly be comfortable, and if you learned in another type trainer aircraft you will pick it up quick as well.